Willensal/Bootcamp-2020/README.md

 # Notes
-Inside the projects folder above, you will find all the different webb apps I created during the course and an explanation of what tools were used for each.
+Inside the projects folder above, you will find all the different webb-apps I created during the course and an explanation of what tools were used for each.

 # Instructions